blackstoneDavidJ/Learn-Mumps/README.md

-# Setup a MUMPS (M) development enviroment in Linux a virtual Machine
+# Setup a MUMPS (GTM) development enviroment in Linux a virtual Machine

 ## Setup Ubuntu in a virtual machine (*You can skip this section if you have linux already*)
 1. Download Virtual Box [here](https://www.virtualbox.org/wiki/Downloads).
 You can use another VM platform, I just know this one is simple and free